 Buf CLI

-Tutorial: Create a custom Buf plugin
+Create a Buf plugin - Tutorial

 Buf's lint and breaking change checks come with pre-defined rules and categories that we believe cover the vast majority of customer needs.
 However, organizations sometimes need to enforce different or additional rules.
 For these cases, you can create Buf plugins that work with the Buf checkers so you can integrate your own rules and categories into your workflows.